 There’s no doubt that I put too much garlic in this pie, but you don’t have to.
 Just use a handful, and you’ll be set.
 It’s a pie I’ve made many times, a spinach and feta combination and one that I’m a little bit obsessed with to the point where I start walking faster as I approach my house, burst through the front door, strip off coat and cardigan, fling handbag, dash to the fridge and, literally, start tearing and scooping mouthfuls out of the tin with my hands.
-There have been late night Nigella-esque dressing gown moments too, though the consumption is less sensual sexy sexy lipstick watch me eat this slowly but more…Homer Simpson let loose on a doughnut buffet.
+There have been late-night Nigella-esque dressing gown moments too, though the consumption is less watch-me-eat-this-slowly but more…Homer Simpson let loose on a doughnut buffet.

 Spinach is my doughnut, what can I say.

 So this is a bit like a spanakopita or borek, with a pungent British twist.
 I used some pastry I bought in Khan’s but the safest thing to do is to use filo.
 I’ve made the pie a hundred times before so I can assure you that filo will work.

 Eat in the SUNSHINE (woo!) with a chilly glass of crisp white.

 1 handful wild garlic, or more if you’re into that kind of thing

 Small handful dill, chopped